colorjs/color-space/README.md

 ## GL/WGSL

-Every space but `munsell` ships as a GLSL shader chunk with a WGSL translation — plain data (`{ name, deps, edges, code }`, three.js-style), composed into source on demand, no build step.
+Every space ships as a GLSL shader chunk with a WGSL translation — plain data (`{ name, deps, edges, code }`, three.js-style), composed into source on demand, no build step.
 Import the spaces you convert, name the conversion:

 ```js
 import { glsl, wgsl } from 'color-space/gl';